thanos/ex_utcp/README.md

 - Test configuration with integration test exclusion by default
 - Advanced Search: Multiple algorithms with fuzzy matching and semantic search
 - Monitoring and Metrics: Telemetry, PromEx, health checks, and performance monitoring
-- 467+ tests with comprehensive coverage
+- 497+ tests with comprehensive coverage
 - Production examples for all transports

 #### Missing Features
-- WebRTC Transport: Peer-to-peer communication
 - Batch Operations: Multiple tool calls

 ### Roadmap